RamAshishYadav777/React_Todo_app_repo/README.md

+Todo App
+A simple, responsive, and feature-rich Todo App built using React and Vite.

+Features
+Add, edit, and delete tasks
+Mark tasks as completed
+Filter tasks (All, Active, Completed)
+Responsive and user-friendly design
+Fast and optimized with Vite
+Tech Stack
+React: Frontend library for building the user interface
+Vite: Lightning-fast development environment

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.